Bit-Han/web-apps/README.md

 This is a react app that shows the weather condition of any city you type into the search console.
 A weather api was used to build this application.

-You can get the api on this website "https://api.openweathermap.org/data/2.5/"
+You can get the api on this website [API website](https://api.openweathermap.org)